aws/aws-cdk/packages/aws-cdk/README.md

 You can also configure the scope that `cdk gc` performs via the `--action` option.
 By default, all actions are performed, but you can specify `print`, `tag`, or `delete-tagged`.

-- `print` performs no changes to your AWS account, but finds and prints the number of isolated assets.
+- `print` performs no changes to your AWS account, but finds and prints the number of unused assets.
-- `tag` tags any newly isolated assets, but does not delete any isolated assets.
+- `tag` tags any newly unused assets, but does not delete any unused assets.
-- `delete-tagged` deletes assets that have been tagged for longer than the buffer days, but does not tag newly isolated assets.
+- `delete-tagged` deletes assets that have been tagged for longer than the buffer days, but does not tag newly unused assets.

 ```console
 cdk gc --unstable=gc --type=s3 --action=delete-tagged --rollback-buffer-days=30
 ```

-This will delete assets that have been isolated for >30 days, but will not tag additional assets.
+This will delete assets that have been unused for >30 days, but will not tag additional assets.

 ### `cdk doctor`